rorymcpherson/arcgis_item_graph/README.md

 - **Save Graph** to save a copy of the current graph state and layout to a JSON file.
 - **Reset node positions** to set all nodes back to floating.
 - Tick the **Enable Popups** checkbox in the top right, and then hover over a node for more information such as the item id and url links for certain item types.
-- The slider adjusts the node sizes, but causes scaling issues currently.
+- The slider adjusts the node sizes.
 - The **Adjust physics options** panel provides some sliders to adjust how the floating nodes position themselves.